TeacHingChain/TeacHingChain-Java/README.md

 This means you can only run it as essentially a 'private blockchain' at this time

+If you wish to run a local instance of the project, use the GenesisBuilder in the GenesisBuilder-Java repository ,,,

+to generate a genesis block and fill in the appropriate fields in 'GenesisBlock.java'

-More detailed information of the project is coming soon!
+More detailed information/instruction on the project is coming soon!